 5.2.
 Measure the fluorescence intensity.

 5.2.1.
 In Image J, click File and select Open.
-In the dialog box, select the imaging files for the experiment and click Open.
+In the dialog box, select the imaging files for the experiment and click OK.

 5.2.2.
 Wait for the Bio-formats Import Options window to appear (Figure 3B).
-Select Split Channels and click Open.
+Select Split Channels and click OK.

 NOTE: The split channels feature allows each channel in the image to be opened as a separate window.
 The channel order corresponds to the acquisition order.